Insertion in constructed normal numbers: Free insertion

 To obtain a perfect matching in a Distribution graph we can use any method to compute the maximum flow in a network.
 We define the flow network by adding two vertices to the Distribution graph, the source and the sink.
 Add an edge from the source to each vertex in $X$ and add an edge from each vertex in $Y$ to the sink.
 Assign capacity~$1$ to each of the edges of the flow network.
 The maximum flow of the network is $|X|$.
 This flow has the edges of a perfect match.

 We have the needed tools for the awaiting proof.

-\begin{proof}[Proof of the Main Lemma ~\ref{thm:2to3}] To simplify the notation, assume that $v$ is a $(n+1,k)$-perfect necklace over alphabet $A$.
-We construct a $(n+1,k)$-perfect necklace $\widehat v$ over alphabet $\widehat A$.
-Based on Proposition~\ref{prop:Eulerian}, we need to construct an Eulerian cycle in~$G_{\widehat A}(n,k)$.
-Consider a pointed Eulerian cycle in $G_A(n,k)$ for~$v$ and divide it in $k|A|^{n}$ sections.
-From Proposition~\ref{prop:matching} we know that we can choose one vertex in each section according to a perfect matching.
-Fix a Petals tree.
-The construction considers all the sections, one after the other, starting at section~$0$.
-The construction starts at the vertex that is the head of the first edge of section~$0$.
+\begin{proof}[Proof of the Main Lemma ~\ref{thm:2to3}] Assume $[v]$ is a $(n,n)$-perfect necklace over alphabet $A$.
+We construct a $(n,n)$-perfect necklace $[\widehat v]$ over alphabet $\widehat A$.
+By Proposition~\ref{prop:Eulerian}, we need to construct an Eulerian cycle in~$G_{\widehat A}(n-1,n)$.
+Consider a pointed Eulerian cycle in $G_A(n-1,n)$ with starting edge determined by~$v$ and consider its $n|A|^{n-1}$ sections.

+By Proposition~\ref{prop:matching} we choose one vertex in each section according to a perfect matching.
+Fix a Petals tree for $C_{\widehat A}(n,n)$ with root $[v]$.
+The construction traverses the graph $G_{\widehat A}(n-1,n)$ until it obtains an Eulerian cycle in this graph.
+The idea is to insert one petal in each section of the Eulerian cycle in $G_{A}(n-1,n)$.
+All the sections are considered, one after the other, until all sections have been considered.
+The construction starts at section~$0$, and at each step of the construction there is a current section.

+The traversal of of $G_{\widehat A}(n-1,n)$ starts at the starting vertex of the pointed Eulerian cycle in $G_{A}(n-1,n)$ .
+Each time an edge is traversed, the current vertex becomes the edge's endpoint.
 Let $(u,m)$ be the current vertex.

-{\em Case $(u,m)$ is a vertex in $G_A(n,k)$}: If~$(u,m)$ is the chosen vertex in the current section and the petal for~$(u,m)$, which starts with~$[u\sigma,m]$, has not been inserted yet then insert it now: traverse the edge that adds the symbol~$\sigma$ and continue traversing the petal for $(u,m)$.
-If the petal for $(u,m)$ has already been inserted or $(u,m)$ is not a chosen vertex then continue with the traversal of edges in the current section.
+{\em Case $(u,m)$ is a vertex in $G_A(n-1,n)$}: If~$(u,m)$ is the chosen vertex in the current section and the petal for~$(u,m)$, which starts with~$[u\sigma,m]$ in $\widehat C_{\widehat A}(n,n)$, has not been inserted yet then insert it now: traverse the edge that adds the symbol~$\sigma$ and continue traversing the edges in $G_{\widehat A}(n-1,n)$ corresponding to the petal for $(u,m)$.
+If the petal for $(u,m)$ has already been inserted or $(u,m)$ is not a chosen vertex then continue with the traversal of edges corresponding to the current section.
+If the current section is exhausted, the next section becomes the current section.

-{\em Case $(u,m)$ is not a vertex in~$G_A(n,k)$}: If the necklace $[u\sigma,m]$ is a child of the current vertex in the Petals tree and it has not been traversed yet, then traverse it.
-Otherwise continue with the traversal of the petal that $(u,m)$ was already part of.
+{\em Case $(u,m)$ is not a vertex in~$G_A(n-1,n)$}: If $[u\sigma,m]$ is a child of the current vertex in the Petals tree and it has not been inserted yet, then traverse the edge that adds the symbol~$\sigma$ and continue traversing the edges in $G_{\widehat A}(n-1,n)$ corresponding to the petal for $(u,m)$.
+Otherwise continue with the traversal of the edges corresponding to petal that $(u,m)$ was already part of.

 Finally, we prove that the construction of satisfies the minimal gap condition.
-Since we assumed~$[v]$ is a $(n+1,k)$-perfect necklace and we must prove that in between any occurrence of~$\sigma$ and the next in $[\widehat v]$ there are at most $(n+1)+2|A|-2=n+2|A|-1$ symbols.
+We must prove that in $[\widehat v]$ in between any occurrence of~$\sigma$ and the next there are at most $n+2|A|-2$ symbols.
+Obviously each section of the Eulerian cycle in $G_{A}(n-1,n)$ has no occurrence of the symbol~$\sigma$.
+A petal for a vertex~$(u,m)$ in $G_A(n-1,n)$ necessarily starts with the edge that adds the symbol~$\sigma$ right after~$u$, and this petal corresponds to a path in $\widehat C_{\widehat A}(n,n)$.